SpudGunMan/gpsd2ham/README.md

 USBAUTO="false"
 ```
 - Connect your phone via IP, with hotspot for example
+  - you may need to re-start gpsd service after hotspot sarted!
 - in the APK GPSd-Fowarder set the IP of the GPSD service and port 9999, press Start

 ### Dev Notes